Rahul9332935/dice_-Assignment/README.md

    - `weather.apiKey`: [API key for accessing weather data](https://openweathermap.org/forecast5#geo5).
    - `X-RapidAPI-Host : forecast9.p.rapidapi.com`
    - `server.port : 8084`.
-   - `auth.clientId: user`
-   - `auth.clientSecret : user`

 ## How to Access the Application

-To access the weather forecasts, you need to pass the following headers with your requests:
+To access the weather forecasts, you need to pass the following Basic Authentication credentials with your requests:

-- **X-Client-ID**: user
+- **Username**: rahul
-- **X-Client-Secret**: user
+- **Password**: rahul

-These headers are required for authentication purposes.
-Without these headers, you will not be able to access the weather forecasts.

 4. Run the application: